okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/shared-sso-android-ios/main/android/addredirectscheme.md

 ### Mobile sign-in flow

-To compile your project, you need to set up the `AuthenticationClient` with an `Org URL`.
+To compile your project, you need to set up the `AuthenticationClient` with an org URL.

 1. Locate your org URL by clicking your username in the upper-right corner of the Admin Console.
-The URL appears in the dropdown menu (for example, subdomain.okta.com).
+The Okta domain appears in the dropdown menu (for example, subdomain.okta.com).
 1. Add the following to your `local.properties` file:

 Example